Digitalosopher

 Etymology: From Digitalosophy (digital + philosophy), the English-language evolution of the term Digitalogia, a discipline originally coined by Gabriele Gobbo.
 The suffix follows the pattern of philosopher, anthroposopher.

-1. A professional figure who studies and practices Digitalosophy -- the philosophy of conscious living in the digital age.
+A professional figure who studies and practices Digitalosophy: the philosophy of conscious living in the digital age.

-2. A practitioner who observes and analyzes digital behavior, promotes ethical and mindful use of technology, and educates individuals and organizations on digital awareness by combining philosophy, digital culture, and social reflection.
+A practitioner who observes and analyzes digital behavior, promotes ethical and considered use of technology, and educates individuals and organizations on digital awareness by combining philosophy, digital culture, and social reflection.

 Professional Note: The Digitalosopher is not a medical or strictly academic figure, but represents a new cultural and cross-disciplinary profession.
-They operate as educators, consultants, and critical guides in the contemporary digital landscape.
+They operate as educators, researchers, and critical guides in contemporary digital culture.

 Fields of Application